divyanshupundir/mavlink-kotlin/README.md

     )
 ```

-The `asRx2()` extension function also takes a callback to let users handle the case when there's an error while reading
+The `asRx2()` extension function also takes a callback to let users handle the case when reading is interrupted or
-form the stream.
-Users can use this to reconnect after some delay.
-The callback is called in the `mavlink-read-thread`.
+ended.
+In case of ending due to an error, users can use this to reconnect after some delay.
+The callback is called in
+the `mavlink-read-thread`.

 ```kotlin
 val connection = TcpClientMavConnection("127.0.0.1", 5760, CommonDialect).asRx2 {